johnnytemp/vscode-quick-replace-in-selection/README.md

 ![Quick Replace In Selection (Use Rule)...](https://github.com/johnnytemp/vscode-quick-replace-in-selection/raw/master/images/replaceInSelectionByRule.gif)

+### Quick Replace Selections To...

+Replace every selection with the inputted replacement, which has the same syntax as "Quick Replace In Selection".
+Usually the replacement contains `$&` to be useful.

 ### Quick Replace In Selection (Repeat Last)

 Repeat the last replace action which use either input expressions, or a rule.